Center for International Earth Science Information Network (CIESIN) Columbia University

 Lamont Campus, Palisades, New York

-International experts from the global and regional atmospheric chemistry communities convened to assess the current state of knowledge, identify research needs, and improve the coordination of research efforts with regard to a series of specific scientific questions of interest to the international environmental policy and research communities.
+International experts from the global and regional atmospheric chemistry communities will convene to assess the current state of knowledge, identify research needs, and improve the coordination of research efforts with regard to a series of specific scientific questions of interest to the international environmental policy and research communities.
 Hosted by CIESIN.

 Sponsor: U.S. Environmental Protection Agency and Environment Canada in coordination with UN/ECE European Monitoring and Evaluation Program (EMEP) and Arctic Monitoring and Assessment Program (AMAP)